ezioruan/tunny/README.md

      */
     for i := 0; i < numJobs; i++ {
         go func(index int) {
             // SendWork is thread safe.
-Go ahead and call it from any goroutine if value, err := pool.SendWork(inputs[index]); err == nil {
+Go ahead and call it from any go routine if value, err := pool.SendWork(inputs[index]); err == nil {
                 if result, ok := value.(float64); ok {
                     outputs[index] = result